-This open jaw itinerary starts in Singapore and crosses the whole Malay Peninsula, to finish in Bangkok, Thailand.
-I am sharing here this itinerary from Singapore to Bangkok because that’s what I did and it worked well for me; but you can of course plan it the other way around from Bangkok to Singapore.
+This open-jaw itinerary starts in Singapore and crosses the whole Malay Peninsula, finishing in Bangkok, Thailand.
+I am sharing here this itinerary from Singapore to Bangkok because that’s what I did and it worked well for me, but you can of course plan it the other way around from Bangkok to Singapore.

 Just a word about the climate of the Malay Peninsula: there are two main seasons, a dry season and a rainy season.
 When the eastern coast is dry, the western coast is rainy.
 For the next half of the year, it’s the other way around.

 This itinerary is best attempted between November and April, as it is the dry season on the whole west coast of the peninsula.
 Penang, Langkawi, Krabi, and Phuket will most likely be very sunny.

-If you are traveling between April and November, I would suggest to craft an itinerary along the western coast instead.
+If you are traveling between April and November, I would suggest crafting an itinerary along the west coast instead.
 You could for example visit Tioman and Redang islands in Malaysia, and the Koh Samui region in Thailand.

 The Itinerary at a Glance